7Block Labs

 Four implementation blueprints you can ship in Q1-Q2

-1. Age‑gated onboarding with SD‑JWT and OpenID4VC
+1) Age‑gated onboarding with SD‑JWT and OpenID4VC

-• Goal: Let U.S. users prove “over 21” without DOB storage; align with NIST SP 800‑63‑4 and future EUDI wallet interop.
+• Goal: We want to help U.S. users easily prove they're "over 21" without needing to store their date of birth.
+This also keeps us in line with NIST SP 800‑63‑4 and sets us up for future EUDI wallet compatibility.

 • Flow:

-2. Present via OID4VP 1.0 to your RP; verify SD‑JWT per RFC 9901.
+2. Present it using OID4VP 1.0 to your RP and make sure to verify the SD‑JWT according to RFC 9901.

-• Notes: SD‑JWT is standardized (RFC 9901, Nov 2025); OID4VCI/VP 1.0 finalized in 2025. (rfc-editor.org)
+• Notes: SD‑JWT is standardized (check out RFC 9901, Nov 2025); OID4VCI/VP 1.0 will be finalized in 2025. (rfc-editor.org)

-• Smart contract controls:
+• Smart Contract Controls:

 • Approach: